UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 $ARMDeploymentName = "SqlAlwaysOnDeployment"

 # Create Azure Stack Environment so that you can log in to it
-Add-AzureRMEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint
+Add-AzureRmEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint

 # Create your SPN  Credentials Login
 # Note: (Username is "<ApplicationId>@<AAD Domain>")
 $AzsUsername = $AppGUID + "@" + $TenantDomain
-$AzsPassword = $AppPassword
-  $AzsUserPassword = ConvertTo-SecureString "$AzsPassword" -AsPlainText -Force
+  $AzsUserPassword = ConvertTo-SecureString "$AppPassword" -AsPlainText -Force
   $AzsCred = New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $AzsUsername,$AzsUserPassword

 # Log in to Azure Stack using SPN account